Suella Braverman vows to stop migrant Channel crossings with new laws

 The Home Secretary said it would ‘betray’ British voters not to tackle the ‘waves of illegal migrants’.

-Suella Braverman said it would “betray” British voters not to tackle the “waves of illegal migrants breaching our border” as she unveiled plans for new laws to crack down on Channel crossings.
+Suella Braverman said it would “betray” British voters not to tackle the “waves of illegal migrants breaching our border” as she unveiled plans for new laws to curb Channel crossings.

-The Home Secretary said legislation would be introduced to remove asylum seekers and ban them from re-entry if they arrive in the UK through unauthorised means.
+The Home Secretary said legislation would be introduced which means asylum seekers will be detained and “swiftly removed” if they arrive in the UK through unauthorised means.

+People crossing the Channel will not be able to claim asylum in the UK and will face a lifetime ban on returning after they are removed and they will never be allowed to settle in the country or gain citizenship.

-She told MPs: “For a Government not to respond to waves of illegal migrants breaching our borders would be to betray the will of the people we were elected to serve.”
+She told MPs on Tuesday: “For a Government not to respond to waves of illegal migrants breaching our borders would be to betray the will of the people we were elected to serve.”

-Speaking in the Commons, Ms Braverman said: “They will not stop coming here until the world knows that if you enter Britain illegally you will be detained and swiftly removed.
+Speaking in the Commons, Ms Braverman added: “They will not stop coming here until the world knows that if you enter Britain illegally you will be detained and swiftly removed.

 “Removed back to your country if it is safe, or to a safe third country like Rwanda.
 And that is precisely what this Bill will do.
 That is how we will stop the boats.”

-Meanwhile Prime Minister Rishi Sunak will visit Dover and will set out the plan during a press conference.
+Meanwhile Prime Minister Rishi Sunak is visiting Dover and will set out the plans during a press conference later.

+Labour’s shadow home secretary Yvette Cooper branded the Bill a “con” and described the plans as “Groundhog Day” less than a year after reforms were brought into force under the Nationality and Borders Act.

-But Ms Braverman said the need for reform is “obvious and urgent” as the asylum system now costs the British taxpayer more than £3 billion a year.
+But Ms Braverman said the need for reform is “obvious and urgent” as the asylum system now costs the British taxpayer more than £3 billion a year and amid a record number of cases awaiting a decision.

-She said the Government has not “sat on its hands”, outlining measures already taken, but added: “We’re procuring accommodation, including on military land, to end the farce of accommodating migrants in hotels.
+She insisted the Government has not “sat on its hands” but added: “We’re procuring accommodation, including on military land, to end the farce of accommodating migrants in hotels.

 “Let’s be honest, it’s still not enough.
 In the face of today’s global migration crisis, yesterday’s laws are simply not fit for purpose.”